 Severe weather in the U.S. takes a hefty economic and societal toll each year.
-At the time of this writing in 2019, there have been 10 weather events that each resulted in losses greater than $1 Billion.
+In 2019 alone, at the time of this writing, there have been 10 weather events that each resulted in losses greater than $1 Billion.
 Of these, 3 included severe floods and 5 included “severe storm events”.

 When I think of flooding, extreme images of Houston, New Orleans, and Tohoku readily come to mind.
 But urban flooding in U.S. cities happens far more commonly than the mainstream news storm event, and they cumulatively take a bigger economic toll.

 More recent scenes like these in New York or Spokane don’t get national attention because they’re local and not quite “natural disasters”.
 But flooding events like these happen more often than you’d think and they go mostly unnoticed…save for the local residents that end up dealing with the damage.

 A changing climate is making these events more frequent, but it doesn’t help that our cities are caked in impervious concrete and asphalt.
 Up to 40 percent of U.S. cities are covered by impervious surfaces in the form of roads, parking lots, sidewalks, and other pavements.
 Rain and melted snow that would naturally soak back into the earth and feed a normal hydrologic cycle instead turns into high volume stormwater runoff.
 That polluted runoff is channeled to wherever the grade was designed to take it, usually far away from where it originally fell.

 Under normal conditions, stormwater runoff goes to a treatment plant to be cleaned before it’s discharged into our water systems.
 But more, a city’s downstream infrastructure gets completely overwhelmed by the sheer volume of runoff.
 The result is polluted discharge spewing into our rivers or up through manholes and into the street.